| The following is the complete

 deaths should be considered part of the risks of surgery, and accepted

 as such without blame being assigned to doctor or owner.
+For ferrets older than 5 years, there does not

 seem to be any significant difference between chemical treatment nor